IntersectMBO/cardano-db-sync/doc/configuration.md

 With this option the epoch table is left empty.
 Mostly left for historical reasons, since it provides a negligible improvement in sync time.

+### --disable-shelley : Experimental

+Disables the data related to shelley, all certificates, withdrawalsand  param proposals.
+Doesn't disable `epoch_stake` and `rewards`, For this check `--disable-ledger`.

 ### --disable-multiassets : Experimental

 Disables the multi assets tables and entries.